 c.1946 - A Frasher Foto Card from the Pomona Library on UCLA's Calisphere.
 We're looking east toward the Warner.
 We also see the Academy / Studio / Holly Theatre on the left and the Iris / Fox on the right.
 Note that the towers atop the Warner still say "KFWB."

 1946 - Note the newly installed "Warners" letters on the towers.
 This view east toward Cherokee is by Bob Plunkett.
+It's part of Eric Lynxwiler's gigantic collection on Flickr.
 On the right the News-View/Ritz Theatre marquee can be seen (barely) through the trees.
 They were running footage from some wedding and from a USC vs. UCLA game.
-The negative for this postcard is in the Huntington Library collection.
+The negative for this card is in the Huntington Library collection.

 c.1948 - A view east toward the Iris and the Warner.
 Thanks to Maurice Ideses for the post on the Facebook page Vintage Los Angeles.
 Glen Norman votes for a 1948 date.
 He comments: "I think we can almost exactly pinpoint this to 1948.
 The street lights on Hollywood Blvd. were changed from these to overheads around 1948."
 Sean Ault notes that the bus we see is from L.A.
 Motorcoach, a company that ceased operations May 1, 1949.

-1948 - An up in the air shot by Arnold Hylen.
+1948 - A shot by Arnold Hylen.
 Thanks to his grand-niece Greta Gustaffson for sending it along.
 Pay a visit to the Facebook page she curates: Arnold Hylen - Los Angeles Images of an Era 1850-1950

 c.1948 - A Los Angeles Public Library Christmas season look east toward the Warner.